 1. Recreational Harvest Control Rule Framework/Addenda (Completed)

-The Recreational Harvest Control Rule Framework/Addenda was the first management action developed through the Recreational Reform Initiative.
-This action implemented changes to the process for setting recreational bag, size, and season limits (i.e., recreational measures) for summer flounder, scup, black sea bass, and bluefish.
-The new process, referred to as the Percent Change Approach, has been used since 2023 and will sunset at the end of 2025.
+The Recreational Harvest Control Rule Framework/Addenda was the first management action developed under the Recreational Reform Initiative.
+This action revised the process used to set recreational bag, size, and season limits (i.e., recreational measures) for summer flounder, scup, black sea bass, and bluefish.
+The framework/addenda established a new approach, referred to as the Percent Change Approach, which was first used to set recreational measures for 2023.
+In adopting the Percent Change Approach, the Council and Commission agreed it should sunset by the end of 2025 with the goal of considering an improved measures setting process starting with 2026 measures.
 Visit the action page for additional information.
-The Recreational Measures Setting Process Framework/Addenda (described below) considers the appropriate replacement for the Percent Change Approach after the sunset period.

-2. Recreational Measures Setting Process Framework/Addenda (In Progress)
+2. Recreational Measures Setting Process Framework/Addenda (Completed)

-3. Recreational Sector Separation and Data Collection Amendment (In Progress)
+3. Recreational Sector Separation Amendment (In Progress)

 Discontinued Recreational Reform Actions: The Council and Commission previously considered development of a technical guidance document to address several topics, including best practices for identifying and smoothing MRIP outlier estimates, use of preliminary current year MRIP data, and guidelines for maintaining status quo recreational measures.
 In December 2022, they agreed the technical guidance document is no longer a priority as many of these topics have already been at least partially addressed through other actions, including development of the Recreation Demand Model for setting recreational bag, size, and season limits.